Alt.tv.simpsons: Relationship with the writers

-The writers of the show are aware of the newsgroup and sometimes make jokes at its expense.
+The writers of the show were aware of the newsgroup and sometimes make jokes at its expense.
 Within the series, the character Comic Book Guy is often used to represent a stereotypical inhabitant of alt.tv.simpsons.

 The first such instance occurred in the seventh-season episode "Radioactive Man," in which Comic Book Guy is logging on to his favorite newsgroup alt.nerd.obsessive.
 Comic Book Guy's oft-repeated catchphrase, "Worst episode ever," first appeared on alt.tv.simpsons in an episode review and David S. Cohen decided to use this fan response to lampoon the passion and the fickleness of the fans.

-The eighth season episode "The Itchy & Scratchy & Poochie Show" is largely seen as a satire of the "hardcore fans" that make up the newsgroup, as well as a response to the viewer backlash and obsession with internal consistency those fans commonly express.
+The eighth season episode "The Itchy & Scratchy & Poochie Show" is largely seen as a satire of the "hardcore fans" that make up the newsgroup, as well as a response to the viewer backlash and obsession with internal consistency those fans commonly expressed.
 When Comic Book Guy sees the Poochie episode, he immediately goes on the Internet and writes, “Worst episode ever” on a message board; a commentary on how the active audience nitpicks the episode.
 The writers respond by using the voice of Bart Simpson:

 The catchphrase further appears in the eleventh season episode "Saddlesore Galactica," and as the title of the twelfth season episode "Worst Episode Ever."
 The catchphrase can also be used for describing other things by saying, "Worst.
 (Noun).
 Ever."

-The writers also use the newsgroup to test how observant the fans are.
+The writers also used the newsgroup to test how observant the fans are.
 In the seventh-season episode "Treehouse of Horror VI", the writer of segment Homer3, David S. Cohen, deliberately inserted a false equation into the background of one scene.
 The equation that appears is 178212 + 184112 = 192212.
 Although a false statement, it appears to be true when evaluated on a typical calculator with 10 digits of precision.
 If it were true, it would disprove Fermat's Last Theorem, which had just been proven when this episode first aired.
 Cohen generated this "Fermat near-miss" with a computer program.
 After the episode aired, Cohen lurked on the newsgroup to see the response; at first there was astonishment when users tested it, but later there was despair when they found out it was only accurate to eight decimal places when expressed in scientific notation.